ON24 (NYSE:ONTF) Updates FY 2021 Earnings Guidance

+ON24 (NYSE:ONTF) last posted its earnings results on Tuesday, August 10th.
+The company reported $0.04 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.18.
+The firm had revenue of $52.10 million for the quarter, compared to analyst estimates of $51.06 million.
+During the same period in the previous year, the firm earned $0.69 earnings per share.
+The company’s revenue for the quarter was up 43.4% on a year-over-year basis.
+On average, analysts forecast that ON24 will post -0.62 EPS for the current year.

-In other news, major shareholder Presidio Management Group Vii sold 31,250 shares of the stock in a transaction on Thursday, August 12th.
-The shares were sold at an average price of $21.20, for a total transaction of $662,500.00.
-Following the completion of the sale, the insider now owns 312 shares of the company’s stock, valued at $6,614.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CRO James Blackie sold 10,000 shares of the stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $19.97, for a total transaction of $199,700.00.
+In other news, CRO James Blackie sold 10,000 shares of ON24 stock in a transaction on Thursday, August 19th.
+The shares were sold at an average price of $19.97, for a total transaction of $199,700.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Irwin Federman sold 60,357 shares of the company’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $22.55, for a total transaction of $1,361,050.35.
+Following the sale, the director now directly owns 9,790 shares in the company, valued at approximately $220,764.50.
 The disclosure for this sale can be found here.
-Insiders sold 655,612 shares of company stock valued at $14,498,727 in the last ninety days.
+In the last three months, insiders sold 655,612 shares of company stock worth $14,498,727.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Morgan Stanley grew its position in ON24 by 265,285.7% in the second quarter.
-Morgan Stanley now owns 37,154 shares of the company’s stock valued at $1,319,000 after purchasing an additional 37,140 shares in the last quarter.
-Citadel Advisors LLC bought a new position in ON24 in the second quarter valued at $401,000.
-Finally, Millennium Management LLC bought a new position in ON24 in the second quarter valued at $218,000.
-40.31% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the company.
+Millennium Management LLC bought a new stake in ON24 in the 2nd quarter worth approximately $218,000.
+Citadel Advisors LLC purchased a new position in ON24 in the 2nd quarter worth $401,000.
+Finally, Morgan Stanley grew its stake in shares of ON24 by 265,285.7% during the second quarter.
+Morgan Stanley now owns 37,154 shares of the company’s stock valued at $1,319,000 after buying an additional 37,140 shares during the last quarter.
+Hedge funds and other institutional investors own 40.31% of the company’s stock.

 ON24 Company Profile